 • facebook

 • pinterest

-More plants in gardens are needed, the more plants there are means the more flowers we can visit and pollinate.
+More plants in gardens are needed; the more plants there are, the more flowers we can visit and pollinate.

-The world needs more Bees we provide a vital service to the planet we definitely need a lot more of us.
+The world needs more Bees.
+We provide a vital service to the planet and need many more of us.

-To find out more about the amazing life of a bee please check out my Queenie the Bee page.
+To learn more about a bee’s fantastic life, please check out my Queenie the Bee page.

 Make a compost heap

 Compost heaps create an ecosystem for insects and invertebrates.
-By making a compost heap you attract creatures from all over that help to turn your green waste to compost in no time.
+Making a compost heap attracts. creatures from all over that help turn your green waste into compost in no time.

 Compost heaps also provide food and shelter for creatures like worms and snails.
-Having worms in your compost heap is great because they eat the greens and poop it back out as a rich fertilizer.
+Having worms in your compost heap is excellent because they eat the greens and poop it back out as a rich fertiliser.
 Worms are great as they know not to eat plants or their roots.

+• facebook